Skip to main content

 • grinding

-The grinding aspect of the game has received mixed reviews, with many players finding it tedious and unbalanced, particularly in relation to minigames and character recruitment.
-While some appreciate the nostalgic grind typical of classic JRPGs, others criticize the excessive time required for repetitive tasks and poorly designed mechanics, leading to a frustrating experience.
-Overall, players suggest that while grinding is a significant part of the game, it often detracts from enjoyment due to its monotonous nature.
+The grinding aspect of the game has received mixed reviews, with many players finding it tedious and repetitive, particularly in relation to mini-games and character recruitment.
+While some appreciate the nostalgic grind reminiscent of classic JRPGs, others criticize the unbalanced mechanics and excessive time required to achieve completion, leading to a frustrating experience.
+Overall, the grinding can be seen as a significant hurdle, detracting from the enjoyment of the game's story and characters.

 • “Combat is fast and snappy, and some characters are better in the later game than they are in the early game, and there's effectively no grinding.”